Skip to main content

 On the 'Project details' page ('1.
 Overview' tab), select Try Prospecting Assistant in the top-right corner.

-Note: If you do not see this option, the feature may not yet be available on your account.
+Note: If you do not see this option, you're either in the "classic" experience (this beta feature is not available on your account) or you're taken directly to the Prospecting Assistant without the opt-in flow as described above.

 Enter a short description of the specific program or project you're raising funds for.
 Consider including: